Bag Balm: Vermont’s Original

-In 1937, Admiral Byrd’s provisions for the trip to the North Pole included Bag Balm®, which helped to protect against the harsh climate.
+In 1937, Admiral Byrd’s provisions for the trip to the North Pole included Bag Balm®, which helped in the harsh climate.
 It would be the first of many instances where Bag Balm® played a role in comforting those on a very long journey.

 Charles Kuralt puts Bag Balm® on the map.

 Sales of Bag Balm® skyrocketed when famed CBS reporter Charles Kuralt told the Bag Balm® story in 1983 as one of his feature segments for his “On the Road” series.
 From Glamour Magazine to the New York Times, from Oprah Winfrey and Rachael Ray to dozens of syndicated columnists, Bag Balm® consistently finds itself in the news—and without hardly a single press release through the years.

 Pet owners discover Bag Balm® soothes more than cow udders.

 No one knows when the first farmer tried a little Bag Balm® on the paws of the family dog, but the product proved itself once again.
 Minor cuts and abrasions were quickly soothed, and dry, cracked paw pads were on their way to recovery.

 Post 9/11: Bag Balm® Helps Amidst the Tragic Aftermath in NYC.

 With no fanfare, Dairy Association donated Bag Balm® to the search teams looking through the charred rubble for survivors after the attack on the Twin Towers in New York City on September 11, 2001.
 The salve was massaged into the paws of dozens of search dogs who worked for endless hours in the rubble.